Rotaerk/haskellTutorial/README.md

 Tool Installation
 -----------------

-It is recommended that you actually write, compile, and run the provided haskell code as you work through the tutorial.
+It is recommended that you actually write, compile, and run the provided haskell code as instructed throughout the tutorial.
 To do this, you will need the following tools:

 1. A text editor, preferably one with syntax highlighting support for Haskell code.
 If you need a suggestion, try [Visual Studio Code](https://code.visualstudio.com/).